-Gender Discrimination Attorney in Katy
+Gender Discrimination Attorney in Fort Bend County

-Ensuring Equal Rights for All
+Ensuring Equal Rights for All in Katy & Surrounding Areas

-Law Office of Shane McClelland, we have handled numerous gender discrimination cases for clients in Katy and the surrounding areas.
+At the Law Office of Shane McClelland, we have handled numerous gender discrimination cases for clients in Katy and the surrounding areas.
 We strive to help our clients seek justice for the discrimination they have endured, always fighting for a favorable resolution on their behalf.

 Federal Gender Discrimination Laws

 Title VII and the Texas Labor Code make it unlawful for an employer to “fail or refuse to hire or to discharge any individual or otherwise to discriminate against any individual” because of that individual’s gender.

 An employer must have 15 employees for either Title VII or the Texas Labor Codes provisions protecting gender discrimination to apply.

 Potential damages under Title VII are:

-Back pay: Consists of wages, salary, and fringe benefits you would have earned during the period of discrimination from termination to trial
+- Back pay: Consists of wages, salary, and fringe benefits you would have earned during the period of discrimination from termination to trial

 - Compensatory damages: Allowed for future loss, emotional distress, pain and suffering, inconvenience, mental anguish, and loss of enjoyment of life

 There are limits to what you can recover for gender discrimination.
 The limits are determined according to the size of your employer.

 The limits on compensatory damages are as follows: